 <opt2> <descr>OPT2</descr> <if>em3</if> <enable/> <alias-address/> <alias-subnet>32</alias-subnet> <spoofmac/> </opt2>

 <vip> <mode>ipalias</mode> <interface>opt2</interface> <descr/> <type>single</type> <subnet_bits>24</subnet_bits> <subnet>192.168.4.5</subnet> </vip>

 It's initially added fine, but if you go in and edit it, you cannot save it.

-#3 Updated by Ermal Luçi about 9 years ago
+#3 Updated by Ermal Luçi over 9 years ago

 I am not sure if there is a solution to this.

 I investigated on providing a fix for this but otherwise it will break cases when an openvpn/ppp/gre/gif type interface is assigned.

 Not sure if this should be allowed to have an alias for interfaces that do not have an ip address configured at all, since it does not make even sense to have an alias in an interface that has not an ip?!